minio/directpv-docs/content/installation/_index.md

 - DirectPV components install in the namespace `directpv`.
 - Specify an alternate kubeconfig with `kubectl directpv --kubeconfig /path/to/kubeconfig`.
-- The DirectPV driver requires the Role Based Access Control (RBAC) listed in the [specification document]({{< relref "concepts/specification.md#driver-rbac" >}})
+- The DirectPV driver requires the Role Based Access Control (RBAC) listed in the [specification document]({{< relref "concepts/specification.md#driver-rbac" >}}).
 - The DirectPV driver runs in `privileged` mode, required to mount, unmount, and format drives.
-- The deamonset used by DirectPV requires the following open ports:
+- The daemonset used by DirectPV requires the following open ports:
   - `10443` for metrics
   - Port `30443` for readiness handlers